chihyang/CPP_Primer/chap02/README.md

 (c) int *p = &i;
 ```

+(a) illegal, plain pointers and the object they point to must have the same type.

+(b) illegal, cannot initialize a pointer with an _int_, even the value the the _int_ is 0.

+(c) legal.

 ##Exercise 2.22

 > Assuming _p_ is a pointer to _int_, explain the following code: